Kirk-Zhen/BiteNET/README.md

 ## Citation
-If you find this work useful for your researc, please cite the original paper:
+If you find this work useful for your research, please cite the original paper:

 ```
 @INPROCEEDINGS {9338291,